Azzy380/Attributes/README.md

 # Attributes v2.2
-Plugin allows modifying vanilla attributes, adding attribute modifiers to items and creating custom attributes!
+Plugin allows modifying attributes, adding attribute modifiers to items and creating custom attributes!
 ### You need to turn on java plugins for it to work.

 #### Full releases you can download through Releases tab.